 This bill would also require a behavior analysis technician, as defined, who practices under the direction and supervision of a licensed behavior analyst, a licensed assistant behavior analyst, or a licensed psychologist who is qualified to practice behavior analysis, to submit, among other things, an application subject to board approval, fingerprints for a state and federal criminal background check, and payment of an annual application fee.
+The bill would make these approvals subject to renewal every 2 years and would require the payment of a renewal fee.

 This bill would, until January 1, 2022, vest the board with the power to enforce the Behavior Analyst Act, and would require the board to, among other things, post information regarding licensed behavior analysts and licensed assistant behavior analysts, as specified.
+The

-The bill would, until January 1, 2022, create the Behavior Analyst Committee within the jurisdiction of the board, and would require the committee to be comprised of 5 members who shall be appointed as specified.
-The bill would authorize the committee to make recommendations to the board regarding the regulation of the practice of behavior analysis in the state.
+This bill would, until January 1, 2022, create the Behavior Analyst Committee within the jurisdiction of the board, and would require the committee to be comprised composed of 5 members who shall be appointed as specified.
+The bill would authorize the committee to make recommendations to the board regarding the regulation of the practice of behavior analysis in the state. analysis.

 This bill would define certain terms for these purposes.
+The

-The bill would require the board to conduct disciplinary hearings, as specified.
+This bill would require the board to conduct disciplinary hearings, as specified.
 The bill, on and after July 1, 2019, would make it unlawful to, among other things, practice behavior analysis without being licensed by the board, except as specified.